S Corporation (S Corp) Business Insurance

 Yes, the type of work you do can affect which business insurance policies you need.

 For example, state laws sometimes require workers' comp coverage for construction contractors even if they work alone, due to the high risk of injury.
 In some states, real estate agents and brokers are required to carry errors and omissions insurance.
-Plumbers and landscapers may need a general liability policy to obtain a license.
+Plumberslandscapers, and personal trainers may need a general liability policy to obtain a license.

 Manufacturers, retailers, and others involved with products should consider carrying product liability insurance.
 Often included in general liability insurance, this policy covers liability claims related to harm caused by a product.